ctzurcanu/virtues/docs/citizen.md

 ---
 [back](./)

-# Being Human in Society
+# Being a Citizen

 ## Requirements

-- being
+- living in the city

 ## Definitions